AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/NetworkingAPI/NetworkingAPI-Minimal.rst

 * ``AVS_NET_SOCKET_OPT_INNER_MTU`` (get-only; only used for UDP) - used to check the number of bytes that can be safely sent and received in a single UDP datagram over the given socket.
+* ``AVS_NET_SOCKET_HAS_BUFFERED_DATA`` (get-only; optional but highly
+  recommended) - used to check whether all data received from the underlying system socket has been processed.
+This is used to make sure that when control is returned to the event loop, the ``poll()`` call will not stall waiting for new data that in reality has been already buffered and could be retrieved using the avs_commons APIs.
+This is usually meaningful for (D)TLS connections, but for almost all simple unencrypted socket implementations, this should always return ``false``.
+If this option is not supported, then the library will always retry receiving data until a timeout condition occurs (timeout is set to zero for subsequent retries), which may lead to stalling of the event loop.

 .. note::